Simulating the Air Quality Impact of Prescribed Fires Using Graph Neural Network-Based PM$_{2.5}$ Forecasts: Introduction

 \section{Introduction}

-Across many parts of the western United States (WUS), wildfire size, severity, and fire season length have increased due to climate change.
+Across many parts of the western United States (WUS), wildfire size, severity, and fire season length have increased due to climate change \cite{williams2019}.
 Wildfires across the WUS have led to the largest daily mean PM$_{2.5}$ (particulate matter < 2.5 microns) concentrations observed by ground-based sensors in recent years \cite{burke2021}, and exposure to PM$_{2.5}$ is responsible for 4.2 million premature deaths worldwide per year \cite{who}.
 Within California, additional PM$_{2.5}$ emissions from extreme wildfires over the past 8 years have reversed nearly two decades of decline in ambient PM$_{2.5}$ concentrations \cite{burke2023}.

-Prescribed fires, or controlled burns, have been widely accepted as an effective land management tool and could have the potential to reduce the resulting smoke from future wildfires \cite{kelp2023}.
+Due to the numerous severe health consequences from PM$_{2.5}$ pollution exposure, performing accurate and temporally fine-grained PM$_{2.5}$ predictions has become increasingly significant.
+A recent study by Aguilera et al. (2021) \cite{aguilera2021} found the PM$_{2.5}$ emitted from wildfires to be more toxic than the PM$_{2.5}$ emitted from ambient sources.
+Accurate PM$_{2.5}$ predictions are also important in the context of prescribed fires, or controlled burns, which have been widely accepted as an effective land management tool and could have the potential to reduce the resulting smoke from future wildfires \cite{kelp2023}.
 Since air quality is a major public concern surrounding prescribed fires \cite{mccaffrey2006}, land managers conducting these burns require access to robust, near real-time predictions of downwind air pollution in order to determine suitable locations and burn windows.

-This paper introduces a graph neural network (GNN) model that incorporates satellite observations of fire behavior in order to forecast PM$_{2.5}$ emissions from ambient sources, observed fires, and simulated controlled burns.
-Our GNN-based forecasting system can aid land managers in minimizing the PM$_{2.5}$ exposure of vulnerable populations during controlled burns and inform the public when proposing prescribed fires.